 As you plan your academic schedule this year and in the semesters beyond, remember that Summer School is an option.
 Summer School offers a three-week Maymester session and two five-week summer sessions.
 Schedules allow time for internships, work, or other activities.
-More than 550 courses are offered, some including travel within the United States.
-Summer tuition compares favorably with tuition during the academic year and realizes savings for out-of-state students.
-Check with the Office of Scholarships and Student Aid (page 30) about available assistance.
+More than 600 courses (over half online) are offered, some including travel within the United States.
+Summer tuition compares favorably with tuition during the academic year.
+Check with the Office of Scholarships and Student Aid (page 28) about available assistance.